This is how to stop working 9 to 5

-We spend a huge majority of our lives at work.
+We spend a majority of our lives at work.
 Most people say or think “I hate working” several times per day.
 Even the most hardworking among us have definitely sat down at their desks and thought about how much they hate “work.”
+I know I have…

 Unfortunately, we don’t get this right.
 Most people are just not happy in their jobs.
 According to Forbes, 52.3% of Americans are unhappy at work.
 And it’s even worse globally… Only 15% of the worlds 1 billion workers are actively engaged at work.

 To be frank?
 This is an outrage.
 No one should have to spend 90,000 hours of their lives doing work they don’t love.
 It’s a tragedy and one we don’t have to be a part of.

 This does not have to be your story.